 - a.
 The Council will in all reasonable circumstances make information available in a variety of information formats, including for example:

-- I. Braille:
+- I. Braille

-- II. large print;
+- II. large print

-- III. audio-tape
+- III. audio tape

 - b.
-Where specialist services are required to ensure that information is accessible to the tenant or member of their family, the Council will ensure that provide these specialist services are made availablewhere reasonable.
+Where specialist services are required to ensure that information is accessible to the tenant or member of their family, the Council will provide these specialist services where reasonable.